Gathering detailed insights and metrics for react-sortablejs

 Here is the TLDR of what sortable is:

 1- Shopping List: # list of items / sortable.
 This represents `react-sortablejs` 2 - eggs # list item.
-These are all the items in the list and are what you move around.
+These are all the items in the list and is what you move around.
 3 - bread # list item 4 - milk # list item

 1import React, { FC, useState } from "react"; 2import { ReactSortable } from "react-sortablejs"; 3 4interface ItemType { 5 id: number; 6 name: string; 7} 8 9export const BasicFunction: FC = (props) => { 10 const [state, setState] = useState<ItemType[]>([ 11 { id: 1, name: "shrek" }, 12 { id: 2, name: "fiona" }, 13 ]); 14 15 return ( 16 <ReactSortable list={state} setList={setState}> 17 {state.map((item) => ( 18 <div key={item.id}>{item.name}</div> 19 ))} 20 </ReactSortable> 21 ); 22};